robbielove/l5scaffold/readme.md

 # Laravel 5.2 Scaffold Generator

-Hi, this is a scaffold generator for Laravel 5.2.
-(Laravel scaffold for Laravel 5.1? change branch to laravel-5.1 )
+Hi, this is a forked scaffold generator for Laravel 5.2. using Semantic UI styles instead of just Bootstrap (Laravel scaffold for Laravel 5.1? change branch to laravel-5.1 )